risk-first/website/practices/Estimates.md

 As we saw from the "10X Developer" saw, [Learning Curve Risk](Communication-Risk#learning-curve-risk) and [Dead End Risk](Complexity-Risk#dead-end-risk), are likely to be the biggest risks.
 How can we front-load this and tackle these earlier?

- - _Having a vocabulary_ (like the one Risk-First provides) allows us to _at least talk about these_.  e.g. "I believe there is a [Dead End Risk]() that we might not be able to get this software to run on Linux."
+ - _Having a vocabulary_ (like the one Risk-First provides) allows us to _at least talk about these_.  e.g. "I believe there is a [Dead End Risk](Complexity-Risk#dead-end-risk) that we might not be able to get this software to run on Linux."
  - Build mock-ups:
    - UI wireframes allow us to bottom out the [Communication Risk](Communication-Risk) of the interfaces we build.
-   - [Spike Solutions]() allow us to test algorithms and approaches before making them part of the main development.
+   - [Spike Solutions](Coding#spike) allow us to de-risk algorithms and approaches before making them part of the main development.
  - Don't pick delivery dates far in the future.
 Collectively work out the biggest risks with your clients, and then arrange the next possible date to demonstrate the mitigation.
  - Do actions _early_ that are _simple_ but are nevertheless show-stoppers.
-They are as much a source of [Hidden Risk]() as more obviously tricky actions.
+They are as much a source of [Hidden Risk](Glossary#hidden-risk) as more obviously tricky actions.

 #### Tip #4: Talk Frankly About All The Risks